rohanginjupalli/TaskManagementApp/README.md

 # 📝 Task Notes Dashboard
 A simple and efficient task management web application that helps users organize tasks and notes in one place.
-Built with a clean UI and fundamental **frontend + backend concepts**.
+Built with a clean UI and fundamental **frontend + backend concepts**. it's an user-friendly appilication
+Through this appilication i have gained an pratical experience in React.Js
 ------------------------------------------

 ## 🚀 Features